osrf/gazebo_design/insertion_deletion_flow/insertion_deletion_flow.md

 ### Requests to the server (blue arrows)

+* All requests will use the same service (`<world_name>/request`)

+* Request types will be identified by an `operation_type` field in the message.

+* The type of entity which the operation applies to will be given by an `entity_type` field in the message.

-A new message type will be created, which can be used for all kinds of requests and notifications.
-For example:
+* A new message type will be created, which can be used for all kinds of requests and notifications.

+The message definition will be as follows:

     package gazebo.msgs;